 Thank you for thinking of Wayside Waifs as the place to donate your time.
 The success of our Volunteer Program is not only measured by the dedication of time given by our remarkable volunteers, but by the selfless acts they contribute to make life better for homeless companion animals.

-For more information about helping, please send us an email or contact us at 816-986-4431.Apply Now
+For more information about helping Wayside, please send us an email or contact us at 816-986-4431.Apply Now

 Here are some ways volunteers help us meet our Mission and provide care for our animals!

-During a volunteer's first three month at shelter, these are the opportunities available.
+During a volunteer's first thirty days, these are the opportunities available.

 Volunteers help the Canine Care Team with a variety of tasks.
 These include cleaning and sanitizing kennels, picking up and distributing blankets and toys, and providing food and water to dogs.
 These volunteers may also be asked to help get housebroken dogs out for potty breaks.